How to Build a Flying Machine in Minecraft

-For the simplest flying machine engine we will need 2 regular Pistons and 1 Sticky Pistons, two Redstone Blocks and two Slime or Honey Blocks.
+For the simplest flying machine engine we will need 2 regular Pistons and 1 Sticky Piston, two Redstone Blocks, and two Slime or Honey Blocks.

 The Slime Blocks will be the ones on top of which we place our power source, aka the Redstone Blocks.
 They will keep it in place and carry it along as our Pistons move the machine forward, that way we don’t need any Redstone circuits.